 - Alif (ا): Sometimes, especially in the definite article ال (“the”), the alif may appear below the word, instead of next to it:

 - Alif maqsura (ى): When at the end of a word, sometimes the tail curls around to the right, instead of the left:

 - Jiim (ج), Haa (ح), and Khaa (خ): When at the beginning of a word, these letters look like a triangle with the left side of the triangle dipping below the line.
 When in the middle of a word, the other letters stack on top of it (see ligatures above):

-- Siin (س) and shiin (ش): For convenience's sake, instead of drawing the three teeth, these letters are represented as straight lines when found in the middle of a word.
-When at the beginning of a word, it is sometimes written as an acute angle followed by a longer straight line:
+- Siin (س) and shiin (ش): For convenience’s sake, instead of drawing the three teeth, these letters are represented as straight lines when found in the middle of a word.
+When at the beginning of a word, it is sometimes written as an acute angle followed by a long straight line:

 - Taa (ط) and Dhaa (ظ): Sometimes the long vertical line is not connected to the baseline:

 - Miim (م): When in the middle of a word, it can sometimes be depicted as a round bump, as well as a tight loop.
 Letters also tend to stack on the miim when found in the middle position.
 When connected to the particle ال, the letter loops under or to the right of the laam: